soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 Once the Microsoft 365 compliance center is enabled for your tenant, you will be to access it at [https://compliance.microsoft.com](https://compliance.microsoft.com).

 > [!NOTE]
-> You must be assigned a valid Azure Active Directory role in order to access the Microsoft 365 compliance center.
+> You must be assigned a valid Azure Active Directory role to access the Microsoft 365 compliance center.
 To learn more, see the [Required licenses and permissions](#required-licenses-and-permissions) section (in this article).

 ## What to expect